vsalvino/clevelandtips/README.md

 To use the data import script, install Python, then:

-1. Download a CSV from Google Forms/Sheets.
+1. Download a CSV from Google Forms/Sheets and place it in this directory named `raw.csv`.

 2. Run the data import script:
    ```